 Photo from.
 DailyportalZ

 The guys and gals who decided to go jimi forsake glitzy costumes for the more budget friendly getups, depicting the everyday life scenes in Japan, from stressed salaryman to store clerks.
-This trend emerged a few years ago when some people from DailyportalZ decided to hold a dress-up party that only allows daily getups, it has then caught the attention of social media users, hitting heights in 2018.
+This trend emerged a few years ago when some people from DailyportalZ decided to hold a dress-up party that only allows daily getups, it has then caught the attention of social media users.

 However, in 2009 a group of Japanese appeared outside of Shinjuku station, protesting and blocking people from partying inside the train.
 Since then, the Halloween Train have become an officially organized event where one has to sign up for and nothing like the rowdy Halloween Trains that used to haunt the Yamanote line every October 31st.